A Quick Guide to Your Toddler’s Speech and Language Development – 12 to 18 Months

 Q: My family members use “baby talk” when talking to my toddler.
 Is this a good idea?

 A: It is best to use real words and simple, grammatically correct phrases and sentences with your toddler.
-But do vary your voice and facial expressions when speaking to your toddler to increase his attention to what you are saying.
+But do vary your voice and facial expressions when speaking to your toddler to increase their attention to what you are saying.

 Q: My doctor said my daughter will talk when she’s ready.
 Is there something I can do to help her along with her development?